nricciardi/taskup/README.md

 From _My Profile_ page is possible to edit user master data (name, surname, username, email and so on), avatar color and the password.

+> Passwords must contain at least 8 characters, an uppercase letter, a lowercase letter and a number.

 ![My Profile page](./doc/img/usr-doc/my-profile-page.png)

 > WARNING: when a user edits email or password, he will be logged out.